d9pouces/Moneta/doc/source/installation.rst

 supervisor
 ----------

-Supervisor is required to automatically launch moneta:
+Supervisor can be used to automatically launch moneta:

 .. code-block:: bash